 The effect of harvesting wood on carbon in the remaining forest biomass is already implicitly included in the carbon stock differences between the different NFIs.
-The gross gains in biomass between the inventories were thus higher than calculated from the NFIs' stock differences.
-Therefore the carbon in the biomass of the harvested wood in a given year was added to the carbon stock changes in living biomass.
-At the same time this same amount of carbon was reported under carbon stock losses from living biomass, resulting in a net change as determined from the carbon stock differences between the forest inventories.
-As a consequence, the net stock change is gradual, but the gains and losses are more erratic.
+As a result the calculated carbon stock differences between the NFI's will provide the net carbon stock changes in living biomass.
+However the CRF also asks for the underlying gains and losses in carbon stocks in living biomass.
+Gains in carbon stocks are the result of the annual increment in biomass, while losses are the result of wood harvesting.
+Therefore for the calculation of carbon stock gains in living biomass in a given year the carbon in the biomass of the harvested wood in that year was added to the carbon stock changes in living biomass in that year as derived from the NFI's.
+At the same time this amount of harvested carbon was reported under carbon stock losses from living biomass.
+As a consequence, the net stock change is gradual (i.e. based on the carbon stock difference between NFI's), but the gains and losses are more erratic (i.e. annual harvest statistics).

 Information on annual volume of wood harvesting is only available at the national level and is taken from the FAO harvest statistics (www.fao.org).
 Most recent years are included as soon as available from FAO-stat.
 Until these data are available, estimates are obtained from the organisation that is responsible for preparing the Dutch statistics for the Joint Forest Sector Questionnaire.
-Wood production is given as production round wood in m under bark.
+Wood production is given as production round wood in m3 under bark.
 The total annual volume removed from the forest includes bark as well as losses that occur during harvesting.
 This volume removed is calculated from round wood under bark harvest statistics as follows: